 If you’re adding a Google Workspace email account, first, enable IMAP or POP settings for the account and create the Workspace account if you don’t have it set up already.
-This guide makes it intuitive.
+This guide should help you out.

-But if you’re adding your hosting Workspace account (domain-based email account), select Other as the account type.
+But if you’re adding your hosting email account (domain-based email account), select Other as the account type.

 On the next screen, tap Add Mail Account to begin adding your account details.

 Now type your account details and tap Next to configure the server settings.